 The Morrison Dino Pass grants admission to both Dinosaur Ridge (Bus Tour & Exhibit Hall) and Morrison Natural History Museum.
-Available for purchase onsite at Dinosaur Ridge and the Morrison Natural History Museum.
+Available for purchase onsite at Dinosaur Ridge and/or the Morrison Natural History Museum.

-A 2.5 mile, self-guided tour of the Ridge geared towards ages 16+.
-Currently only available in English.
-(For Spanish-speakers, consider our Spanish Family Field Guide).
-The Audio Tour includes one (1) admission to the exhibit hall Trek Through Time.
+A 2.5 mile, self-guided tour of the Ridge for ages 16 and older.
+Currently only available in English (coming soon Spanish language version).
+The Audio Tour includes one (1) admission to the Exhibit Hall.

-Walkthrough diverse environments at different prehistoric dates learn about Colorado’s ancient environments.
+Walk through exhibits depicting different prehistoric times to learn about Colorado’s ancient environments.

 What will I see on a guided bus tour?

-When can I get on a guided bus tour?
+When can I take a guided bus tour?

-Dinosaur Ridge’s tours operate at different times depending upon the season.
-Use the chart below for information on our hours of operation and tour departure options.
+Dinosaur Ridge’s tours operate at different times depending upon the season:

-How do I get on a public bus tour?
+How do I get on a bus tour?

-Purchase a bus ticket at our Main Visitor Center gift shop or outside sales stand.
-Then find your way to our bus stop 15 minutes before the departure time stated on your ticket.
-If you miss your scheduled departure, return to the gift shop to receive a new time.
+Purchase a bus ticket at our Main Visitor Center Gift Shop.
+Wait at the bus stop 15 minutes prior to the departure time stated on your ticket.

-Can my whole group ride the same bus?
+Can my entire group ride the same bus?

 Can I take a self-guided tour?

-Yes, self-guided visitation is a popular way for families and small groups to explore the features at Dinosaur Ridge and Triceratops Trail.
-We also offer a Guided Audio Tour that is $6 per download.
-Admission to the Dinosaur Ridge Trail, Triceratops Trail (located in Golden, CO), and the Main Visitor Center Gift Shop is free of charge.
-The Guided Bus Tour and Trek Through Time Exhibit Hall require a paid ticket.
+Yes, self-guided tours are a popular way for visitors to explore Dinosaur Ridge and Triceratops Trail.
+We also offer a Guided Audio Tour.
+The Guided Bus Tour and Exhibit Hall require a ticket.
 There are more than fifteen interpretive sites on Dinosaur Ridge Trail and six interpretive sites along Triceratops Trail that you may visit.

-If you are bringing a group of 15 or fewer for a self-guided tour, you do not need to notify us ahead of time.
-For larger groups, please notify us of your plans to visit at least one week in advance by emailing email@example.com.
+If you are bringing a group of 15 or more, please notify us at least one week in advance by emailing email@example.com.

 |WALKING DISTANCES AT DINOSUAR RIDGE|